-Yvonne started blogging at a tender age of 58.
-It was quite a challenge to enter the world of pins, tweets, and hashtags, but she manged to crawl through it.
+Yvonne started blogging at the tender age of 58.
+It was quite a challenge to enter the world of pins, tweets, and hashtags, but she managed to crawl through it.
 Unfortunately, she lost her first website when she really sick.
 Her domain expired, someone bought it, and her website was gone!

 After almost a two year gap without her own blog, she felt a need to build a new one to express herself and share her advice with other travelers.
 Blogging helps her to focus on pleasant memories versus on struggles of her daily life.
-Apart from from blogging on her own site, Yvonne writes for a popular family travel network, Traveling Mom.
+Apart from blogging on her own site, Yvonne writes for a popular family travel network, Traveling Mom.
 Her pictures are available for sale on Fine Art America.